JLSteenwyk/orthohmm/docs/index.rst

 Quick Start
 -----------
-These two lines represent the simpliest method to rapidly install and run ClipKIT.
+These two lines represent the simpliest method to rapidly install and run OrthoHMM.

 .. code-block:: shell

 	# install
-	pip install clipkit
+	pip install orthohmm
 	# run
-	clipkit input.fa
+	orthohmm input.fa

 Below are more detailed instructions, including alternative installation methods.

 **1) Installation**

-To help ensure ClipKIT can be installed using your favorite workflow, we have made ClipKIT available from pip, source, and the anaconda cloud.
+To help ensure OrthoHMM can be installed using your favorite workflow, we have made OrthoHMM available from pip, source, and the anaconda cloud.

 **Install from pip**